Here are the best things to do in the Florida Keys, according to what I enjoyed most. Splash the cash and don’t miss out!

 Served them up with a proper brew when I got home and found the chocolate was limey, of course.

-8. The ‘official’ key lime pie taste test quest
+11. Go on an ‘official’ key lime pie taste test quest

 When you’re on an important mission, like I was, it’s ok to eat 7 portions of Key Lime Pie over a week, especially when you’re sharing with others.
 I tried 7 portions of Key Lime Pie during my week in the Florida Keys, and although the one from Latitudes tasted the best, and Blue Heaven’s was the most photogenic, more research is definitely needed.